OwllaX/PyMail/README.md

-add_body('This is a test') # Add the text of the body add_ToAddress('toAddress@example.com') # Add the address to who will be sent the email add_Subject('Testing') # Add the subject of the email
+add_body('This is a test') # Add the text of the body add_ToAddress('toAddress@example.com') # Add the address to who will be sent the email add_Subject('Testing') # Add the subject of the email add_file('attachment') # Add one or more files in the email with the repetition of this function
 ```
 And run it!